teenever/vpp/docs/configuration/reference.rst

 global-size <n>G | <n>M | <n>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     Set the global memory size, memory shared across all router instances, packet buffers, etc. If not set, defaults to 64M.
 The input value can be set in GB, MB or bytes.
+Values larger than 4G are supported.

 .. code-block:: console

-    global-size 2G
+    global-size 5G

 global-pvt-heap-size <n>M | size <n>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^